Overplay/Bellini-Core/docs/CLOUD_SERVER.md

         - as of 6/20/16, 4.4.5 is current
     - 'sudo npm install -g npm@latest'

-5. Then
+5. Install n
-    - Install ‘n’ www.github.com/tj/n
     - this is for node version management
     - `sudo npm istall -g n`

-    //(at this point, i logged off then on just to let all the apt get updates work themselves out hopefully.)

 6. Create asahi user and group
     - `sudo adduser asahi`